Computation of Parameter Dependent Robust Invariant Sets for LPV Models with Guaranteed Performance: Numerical Examples

-\section{Numerical examples}
+\section{Numerical Examples}

-The algorithm was implemented in Matlab on a 3.1 GHz Intel Core i7-555U macOS computer with 8 GB RAM with YALMIP \cite{yalmip} and the solver SeDuMi \cite{sedumi}.
-The computation of the volume and projections of the polytope was done using MPT \cite{MPT3}.
+We now demonstrate the potential of the proposed algorithm through examples.
+The algorithm is implemented in Matlab on a Intel Core i7-555U CPU with 8 GB RAM using YALMIP \citep{yalmip} and the solver SeDuMi.